pranaboy72/Yonsei-Rehabilitation-Hospital-code/README.md

 ## Video Streaming

+1. Type
-1. Type python3 rpi_camera_surveillance_system.py on the terminal
+'''python3 rpi_camera_surveillance_system.py on the terminal'''

 2. Access to 10.241.29.108:8000